They Trust Us

 - Reliability and a long lifetime due to lack of moving parts

 While both gyroscopes operate on similar principles and are exceptionally accurate, the older ring laser gyroscope technology is more delicate given its construction, requires more maintenance, and is typically more expensive.
-In contrast, a fiber optic gyroscope is a solid-state piece that doesn’t utilise a dithering mechanism, meaning it won’t produce any acoustic vibrations, making it more durable and reliable than an RLG.
-Furthermore, the applications of fiber optic gyroscopes can be scaled by altering the length and diameter of the fiber optic coil.
+In contrast, a fibre optic gyroscope is a solid-state piece that doesn’t utilise a dithering mechanism, meaning it won’t produce any acoustic vibrations, making it more durable and reliable than an RLG.
+Furthermore, the applications of fibre optic gyroscopes can be scaled by altering the length and diameter of the fibre optic coil.

 What is ITAR and how does it apply to FOG INS?